MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 ### Lean and agile considerations

-**Minimum Viable Product:** Let the plan define the minimum viable product, that is what is initially needed to go live, then continue to evolve the monitoring solution to maximize value.
-For example, you may define a future task later to build additional Azure log analytics-powered workbooks, pinning to Azure dashboards and expanding stakeholder access to the Azure portal.
+- **Minimum Viable Product:** Let the plan define the minimum viable product, that is what is initially needed to go live, then continue to evolve the monitoring solution to maximize value.
+For example, you may define a future task later to build additional log-based workbooks, pinning to Azure dashboards, and expanding stakeholder access to the Azure portal.

-**Start Where You’re At and Get Value Fast:**  Rapidly and radically experiment, exploit with SaaS out of the box, because it's easy and valuable
+- **Start Where You’re At and Get Value Fast:**  Rapidly and radically experiment, exploit with SaaS out of the box, because it's easy and valuable.

-**Know the Guardrails:** Cloud is new and uncertain, so let experts guide you so that you don’t add risk, e.g., expose sensitive monitoring data
+- **Know the Guardrails:** Cloud is new and uncertain, so let experts guide you so that you don’t add risk, (for example, expose sensitive monitoring data).

-**M365 Sits on Azure:**  Any good plan considers your Azure tenant with M365 as a major player—M365 depends on Azure AD, Azure Monitor provides M365 integration e.g., with Endpoint management…
+- **M365 Sits on Azure:**  Any good plan considers your Azure tenant with M365 as a major player.
+M365 depends on Azure AD, and Azure Monitor provides M365 integration with Endpoint management.

-**Observability Wins:**  Focus on total visibility before alerting, as alerting is now a cost.
+- **Observability Wins:**  Focus on total visibility before alerting, as alerting is now a cost.

-**Log Architecture:**  Emitters, telemetry, signals, AI, and pre-packaged solutions such as the Intelligent Security Graph – focus on more of a SIEM approach, how to amass disparate logs into log solutions such as Log Analytics.
+- **Log Architecture:**  Emitters, telemetry, signals, AI, and pre-packaged solutions such as the Intelligent Security Graph – focus on more of a SIEM approach, how to amass disparate logs into log solutions such as Azure Monitor Logs.

-**Moving Data:**  Much more monitoring focus on emitter-to-dashboard and where data is going over the internet and across your cloud regions, express routes and VPNs
+- **Moving Data:**  Much more monitoring focus on emitter-to-dashboard and where data is going over the Internet and across your cloud regions, Express routes, and VPNs.

-**Activity Monitoring:** Audit, sign in and Activity Logs are now easy to slice and dice for service owners and security.
+- **Activity Monitoring:** Audit, sign in, and Activity Logs are now easy to slice and dice for service owners and security.